jcolag/silver-bat-01-seeking-refuge/text/11-chase.md

 "True.
 My guess is that the goal is to follow us or maybe get someone on our rig if we get distracted.
 And that would probably be why I'm watching them like a hawk.
 Now get the bad guys to our left.
 The road gets rough up ahead and I think I have lasted this long in trucking primarily by limiting the number of catastrophes I need to deal with at any given time."

 Among many other regrets, this reliance on weapons that could easily kill someone if I miss even one shot seems extremely ill-advised.
 On top of that, none of us is great with these things.
-Either way, the family lore says that Fordyce tried to save the world by murdering people and we can all see how *that* turned out for him.
+Either way, the family lore says that Fordyce tried to save the world by murdering people, and we can all see how *that* turned out for him.

 Anyway, one more time.
 I go all out on the engine, unloading the rifle into the hood and grill.
-I run out of ammunition and have a brief moment of panic, worrying that I've left us vulnerable, but the truck sputters and falls behind.
+I run out of ammunition and have a moment of panic, worrying that I've left us vulnerable, but the truck sputters and falls behind.
 It's still not great, but it's close enough, I guess.
 They're not shooting at us.

 OK, two to go.